-Investors might also have heard the term impact investing.
-This usually refers to investments made with the intention of generating measurable social or environmental benefits in addition to financial return.
+Investors might also have heard about impact investing, which usually refers to investments made with the intention of generating measurable social or environmental benefits in addition to financial return.
 That may sound straightforward enough.
 However, an important concept in impact investing has been that of additionality: the idea that the benefit would not have occurred absent the investment.
-Although it has become popular to use the term impact investing expansively, investors may want to be aware that many still use the term in its more technical sense and reserve it for private investments in which it’s easier to prove additionality.
+Although it has become popular to use the term impact investing expansively, investors may want to be aware that many still use the term in its more technical sense and reserve it for private investments for which it’s easier to prove additionality.

 We try not to get too hung up on vocabulary; we’re happy to work with investors using whichever terminology they prefer.
 But these pointers have often helped new investors who crave context.

 How should investors build responsible portfolios?

 Investors should know whether their primary motivation is ethical consistency or the pursuit of alpha.
 This isn’t to say that the two are incompatible, but the manner in which they’re achieved and evaluated is different.
 In the case of ethical consistency, success means owning companies aligned with investor priorities.
 For example, if one investor’s focus areas include labor standards, owning a company that produces innovative environmental products but doesn’t pay fairly or provide safe working conditions would be unacceptable.
 Furthermore, owning the least worst company might not be palatable either.